songlab-cal/CherryML/README.md

     --cache_dir _cache_demo
 ```

 FastTree will be run with 20 rate categories and with the LG rate matrix.
 Briefly, all intermediate data, such as the trees estimated with FastTree will be saved in the `cache_dir`, and will be re-used by CherryML if they are needed in the future.

-Make sure to use a different `cache_dir` for different datasets.
+The cherryml API provides control over many aspects of the rate estimation process, such as the number of processes used to parallelize tree estimation, the number of rounds used to iterate tree estiation and rate estimation, among others.
+These options are all described below or by running `python -m cherryml --help`.

 # Demo: CherryML applied to the co-evolution model

-To learn a coevolution model, this is just like for the LG model, but you need to set `--model_name co-evolution` and provide the directory with the contact maps:
+To learn a coevolution model, you just need to set `--model_name co-evolution` and provide the directory with the contact maps:

 ```
 python -m cherryml \